QuangTranUTE/Sentiment-Analysis-of-Customer-Reviews/datasets/README.md

 ## How to use your own data with `train.py`
 Provide a csv file with 2 colunms: **label**, **review** as described above.
 Note that the class labels must be **0, 1, 2** as described in step 2.

 **NOTE:** If you have a lot of data (e.g., >100.000 reviews) with relatively accurate rating, then you may **skip Step 3**.
 The model won't be affected much by several hundreds of wrong rating reviews.
+(However, the better data of course gives better model, as a well-known data science quote: Garbage in, garbage out).